Mitsubishi Pajero Sport: Powertrain

 The Pajero Sport/Montero Sport has three engine options.
 The 4D56 DI-D common rail produces 136 PS and 324 Nm (GLX and Exceed trims in Indonesia) mated to a 5-speed manual transmission (GLX/Exceed) or 5-speed automatic transmission (Exceed) and 4N15 MIVEC with Variable Geometry Turbo producing 181 PS and 430 Nm (Dakar trim in Indonesia and all variants in the Philippines and Thailand) mated to a 6-speed manual transmission or an 8-speed automatic transmission and the 3.0L 6B31 MIVEC V6 petrol engine mated with an 8-speed automatic transmission.
+The petrol V6 engine was not available in Indonesia.